 Spending Way Too Much Time in Bed

-When I very first developed depression, back when I was living in New Zealand, I remember quite often coming home from work, shutting the blinds and climbing straight into bed.
+When my depression first got bad, back when I was living in New Zealand, I remember quite often coming home from work, shutting the blinds and climbing straight into bed.
 The sheer effort of trying to appear normal all day was just way too much for me.
 As my depression progressed, I spent more and more time in bed, trying to shut out the World outside.

 This is unfortunately the one habit that has endured most during my past few years of depression.
 On really bad days I will come home and head straight to bed.
 If I had the option to I would quite happily stay there all day.